-Plus, by renting from your own LLC, you can capture depreciation and, hopefully, gain appreciation, neither of which you could ever do by remaining a Tenant of your current Landlord.
+Plus, by renting from your own limited liability company (LLC), you can also capture depreciation and, hopefully, gain some appreciation upon the sale of your property, neither of which you could ever do by remaining a Tenant with your current Landlord.

-For many Tenants, this is a no-brainer.
-But please read on to see why.
+For some Tenants, this can turn out to be a no-brainer.
+Read on to see why.

-In many submarkets of Austin and Denver/Boulder (and in many other cities), NNN rental rates are still quite high for Office, Warehouse and Flex/R&D Tenants.
-If a creditworthy Industrial or Office Tenant can find a suitable building or commercial condo space to purchase, then buying with an SBA 504 Loan can cost-wise seriously beat the heck out of leasing space.
-In many cases, it isn’t even a close contest when we run the numbers.
+In many submarkets of Austin/Round Rock and Denver/Boulder (and in many other cities, too), NNN rental rates are still quite high for Office, Warehouse and Flex/R&D Tenants.
+If a reasonably creditworthy Industrial or Office Tenant can find a suitable building or commercial condo space to purchase, then buying with an SBA 504 Loan can cost-wise seriously beat the heck out of continuing to lease workspace.
+When we run the numbers for you, shockingly, in many cases it isn’t even a close contest.

 Before reading further, though, you need to know that the upper limit for most Buyers on an SBA 504 Loan is $5,000,000 for Office/Flex Users and $5,500,000 for Manufacturers.

-Frankly, for private firms with fairly stable workspace needs, owning your own building and paying rent to yourself can make far more financial sense than continuing to lease space from your Landlord.
-As bonuses for Owners, depreciation and appreciation can be the icing and candles on your cake.
+Frankly, for private firms with fairly stable workspace size needs, owning your own building and paying rent to yourself can make far more financial sense than continuing to lease space from your Landlord.
+As bonuses for Building Owner-Occupants, depreciation and appreciation can be the icing plus candles on your cake.

 Our Flex/R&D Client received a national Landlord’s offer to renew its lease for five (5) years at $11.04/SF triple net (“NNN”) per year, along with three percent (3.0%) annual increases.
-While we objected to the Landlord’s too-high proposal, our research and multiple forays into the market ended up validating it (reluctantly) as a fair market lease renewal deal in Denver / Boulder’s overheated Industrial/Flex Market.
+While we objected to the Landlord’s too-high proposal, our research and multiple forays into the market ended up (reluctantly) validating the Landlord’s offer as a fair market lease renewal deal in Denver / Boulder’s overheated Industrial/Flex Market.

-But we didn’t accept the Landlord’s bad news or the very tight Industrial/Flex Market lying down.
-We persevered, broadened our search parameters, toured more buildings for lease and eventually found an excellent Flex/R&D opportunity for our Client to purchase.
+Nevertheless, we didn’t accept the Landlord’s bad news or the very tight Industrial/Flex Market lying down.
+We persevered, broadened our search parameters, toured more buildings for lease and eventually found an excellent Flex/R&D purchase opportunity for our Client… right across the street.
 Our Client’s commercial banker was a huge help and supported the decision to purchase by offering our Client an SBA 504 Loan.

-Buying a building effectively lowered our Client’s annual rental rate by 37.4% in Year 1 to $6.91/SF NNN (fixed/flat/no increases for ten years!) versus renewing his lease for five (5) years.
+Buying a building effectively lowered our Client’s annual rental rate by 37.4% in Year 1 to $6.91/SF NNN (fixed/flat with no increases for ten years!) versus renewing his lease for five (5) years.
 As our Client said, “This is a true no-brainer.”